crate/crate-python/docs/by-example/sqlalchemy/getting-started.rst

     >>> sa.create_engine('crate://otherserver:4200')
     Engine(crate://otherserver:4200)

-Since CrateDB is a clustered database that usually consists of multiple server it is recommended to connect to all of them.
+Since CrateDB is a clustered database running on multiple servers, it is recommended to connect to all of them.
 This enables the DB-API layer to use round-robin to distribute the load and skip a server if it becomes unavailable.

-The ``connect_args`` parameter has to be used to do so:
+In order to make the driver aware of multiple servers, use the ``connect_args`` parameter like so:

     >>> sa.create_engine('crate://', connect_args={
     ...     'servers': ['host1:4200', 'host2:4200']